 Since the beginning of 2014, the job market has been robust and employers are struggling to find high-skilled, qualified candidates for key positions.
 I’ve talked frequently about this skills gap and performed research on the topic as I am convinced that those who get ahead of the skills gap will thrive and leave the rest in the dust.
-Join me at APICS 2014 to hear more about my research findings and strategies for success.
+Join me at the International APICS Conference to hear more about my research findings and strategies for success.

 One key component to succeeding while others continue to struggle with the skills gap is to retain top talent.
 I cannot tell you how often this is overlooked at my clients and in organizations across the globe.
 My estimate is that 80% of companies under appreciate their top talent.
 Thus, why is it any surprise when top talent heads for the doors?